What the very first thing every expat must handle when they move abroad?

 The agent said soooooo.
 So.
 You like it?
 The flat is about 300 pounds a month more than your budget.

 We just couldn’t do it.
 So I begrudgingly headed to the final property, heartbroken and assuming I’d never find the perfect home in London.
 But the agent and I pulled up to a small brick building on a tree-lined street near the common.
-It had massive hallways and a tiny front door.
+It had massive hallways, Victorian sash windows, and a tiny front door.
 The layout was bizarre, but the living area had high ceilings and space for storage.
 Two bedrooms gave us room to sleep and have guests with built-in wardrobes.

 The kitchen was pretty minimal and impossibly small, but the bathroom is a good size.
 And the kicker?
 A giant cemented terrace as big as the whole flat all to our own that I felt immediately connected to.
 I envisioned summer BBQs, cocktail parties and reading for hours in the sun among planted tulips.
 I loved it instantly and saw a future together.
 We said yes!